How To Add A Link Section To WordPress

 “The term ‘blogroll’ was originally used because it was a list of links to other blogs, but you can include links to any sites.”

-You can manage a link section using the Links menu in your WordPress Dashboard.
-These links will display on your website if you have added the Links widget.
+You can manage a link section using the Links menu in your WP Dashboard.
+These links will display on your sidebar or footer once you add the Links widget.

-Before the release of WP v3.5, Links were a core feature of the WordPress CMS.
-After version 3.5, the Links manager and blogroll sections were kept hidden by default in new WordPress installations …
+Before the release of v 3.5, Links were a core feature of the WordPress CMS.
+From v3.5 onwards, the Links manager and blogroll sections were removed …

 Before …

-(The Links Manager feature – part of the menu until the release of WP version 3.5)
+The Link Manager feature was part of the WordPress dashboard menu until the release of WP v3.5

 After …